X

 4. Unable to receive epidurals

-You’ve probably heard that women with lower back tattoos can’t get an epidural, but there’s no evidence to back this up.
+You’ve probably heard that women with lower back tattoos can’t get an epidural.
+But there’s no evidence to back this up.
 Lower back tattoos rarely cause epidural issues.

 A lower back tattoo might be troublesome at times.
 If your tattoo has red, scaly skin, is infected, oozing fluid, or is still healing, your doctor is unlikely to offer you an epidural.

-What to consider when having a tattoo while pregnant
+Factors to consider when having a tattoo while pregnant

 Photo by Michael Burrows